itsalbow/tech-out/README.md

 ### To run: (You need to have Node.js and NPM installed)
 1. Open Command Prompt or Terminal
 2. `git clone https://github.com/itsalbow/tech-out.git`
-3. `cd tech-out` to move into the directory.
+3. type `cd tech-out` to move into the directory.
 4. Install dependencies by typing `npm i`
 5. When dependencies finish installing type `npm run start`
 6. You should get a message saying listening to localhost.
 7. Open up your browser and go to http://localhost:3000
 8. Click buttons on the navigation bar to see React-Router in action.

-(You can also type in the URL.
+   ^(You can also type in the URL.
 Try http://localhost:3000/spanish)